Our Mission

 Addiction does not discriminate—not by race, by gender, by age, by education, or by economics.
 Directly or indirectly it impacts all of us.

 Randy Roland died of a drug overdose in 2016.
 In his memory and to help others struggling with drug use and addiction, his family formed a nonprofit.
-Using Randy’s childhood nickname, ROO, as an acronym for Reacting to Opioid Overdose, the organization was created with these goals:
+Using Randy’s childhood nickname, ROO, as an acronym for Reacting to Opioid Overdose, the organization participates in these projects:

 North Texas Overdose Awareness Day